LucasMazza42/Energy-Analytics/WorldRenewablePatterns.md

     - Interesting insights:
-        - United Kingdoms' lowest year to year usage of renewables came directly after the highest
+        - United Kingdoms' lowest year-to-year usage of renewables came directly after the highest

-Look into the amount of energy being provided in each country from year to year by each of the main sources of renewables: Wind, Solar, Geo Biomass, Hydro Generation:
+Look into the amount of energy being provided in each country from year to year by each of the main sources of renewables: Wind, Solar, Geo Biomass, and Hydro Generation:

 - WIND:
 <img width="1047" alt="Screenshot 2023-06-17 at 10 41 04 AM" src="https://github.com/LucasMazza42/RenewableEnergy/assets/47802441/951b936c-9767-4cc7-8684-53b212aa644c">